-"Hey Daisy girl, what 'cha doin'?"
-Bo walked over and affectionately kissed the top of Daisy's head as he looked over her shoulder at the mounds of photographs that were covering the kitchen table.
+"Hey, Daisy-girl, what 'cha doin'?"
+Bo walked over and affectionately kissed the top of her head as he looked over her shoulder at the mounds of photographs that were covering the kitchen table.
 Daisy looked up and gave her best conspiratorial smile that she always saves for when she and Lulu need the fellas' help with one charity event or another.
 "Oh no!
-Whatever it is, NO!
+Whatever it is, no!
 Luke and I ain't doin' nothin' that you got in mind.
 Ain't no way, ain't no how!"

 Luke walked over bringing the sandwiches with him to look at the picture that Daisy currently was holding.
 "Oh no you don't.
 Ya ain't using that one."
 Luke made a grab for the picture that showed a young toddler aged Luke Duke that had clearly just gotten out of the bath and had refuse to allow his mother to dress him so she had grabbed her camera instead.
 "Why do parents always take pictures that they know can only serve one purpose; to embarrass their kids?"

 Uncle Jesse had never let him see his own book.
 Bo remembered once in school he needed pictures for a project and how Uncle Jesse seemed to act so strange about him not seeing the pictures in this book.
-When Bo asked about the brown envelope in the back of the book that he saw as Jesse picked a few choice pictures out Jesse said he'd tell him about it when he got older.
-The Brown Envelope!
+When Bo asked about the brown envelope in the back of the book that he saw as Jesse picked a few choice pictures out he said he'd tell him about it when he got older.
+The brown envelope!
 Bo flipped to the back of the book.
-There it is; sealed the same as it was all those years ago.
+There it was; sealed the same as it was all those years ago.

 Vaguely, he heard Daisy and Luke debating various pictures and their appropriateness for the whole town to see.
 As Bo opened the envelope, he was mildly surprised to reach in and find not pictures but what appeared to be newspaper clippings.
 He randomly pulled one out and started to read it.